kagalenko-m-b/ProblemSet.jl/Generated_methods.md

 ## Methods of the generated functions

 Each `@problem` macro generates in the workspace four methods to be used for producing the individual problems.
-Let's take an example:
+Consider an example:
 ```julia
 @problem sub_add begin
     z ~ rand(7:9)